HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-10-MATLAB-fitcdiscr-Function.md

     0.1675    0.0552    0.1852
 ```

-and he coefficient is *seemingly* determined by the `mdl.Prior`, which is sample number proportion of each class (default value `emperical`):
+and the coefficient is *seemingly* determined by the `mdl.Prior`, which is sample number proportion of each class (default value `emperical`):

 ```
 >> mdl.Prior